aws-samples/sample-bda-redaction/README.md

 cdk destroy <<resource_name_prefix>>-S3Stack
 ```
 4. CDK Destroy does not remove the access log Amazon S3 bucket created as part of the deployment.
 You can get access log bucket name in the output tab of stack `<<resource_name_prefix>>-S3Stack` with export name `AccessLogsBucket`.
 Execute below steps to delete the access log bucket:
-- Delete the contents of the access log bucket, follow link [S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/delete-bucket.html)
+- Delete the contents of the access log bucket, follow the [instructions on deleting S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/delete-bucket.html)
 - Access log bucket is version enabled and deleting the content of the bucket in the above step does not delete versioned objects in the bucket.
-That need to removed separately using below aws cli commands:
+That needs to be removed separately using below aws cli commands:
   ```sh
   #to remove versioned objects use below aws cli command
   aws s3api delete-objects --bucket ${accesslogbucket} --delete "$(aws s3api list-object-versions --bucket ${accesslogbucket} --query='{Objects: Versions[].{Key:Key,VersionId:VersionId}}')"